 How Will We as a Community Decide?

-Earlier this year the Burleith Citizens Association formed a committee of Burleith residents to explore the pros and cons of historic designation and gauge the community’s wishes.
+In early 2016 the Burleith Citizens Association formed a committee of Burleith residents to explore the pros and cons of historic designation and gauge the community’s wishes.
 The committee has organized opportunities for education and dialogue and was awarded (but has not yet accepted) a "seed money" grant from the National Trust for Historic Preservation for community outreach and the services of a preservation specialist.
 The BCA board has not yet voted on historic designation but is following the process closely.
 If ultimately the community is in favor of pursuing historic designation, the BCA will submit an application to the DC Historic Preservation Office.
 If the office determines that the application meets the criteria, Burleith homeowners will have 60 days to comment.
 There will also be a final hearing where opinions can be expressed before the Historic Preservation Review Board makes its decision.

 To help cover historical research and community education expenses as the exploration process proceeds, please make a tax-deductible donation through the Burleith Community Fund.
 To make an online donation via credit card (or PayPal account), click the Donate button below.
 To donate by check, download the donation form, fill in the required information, and mail to the address on the form.
 Make checks payable to the Burleith Community Fund with "historic designation exploration" in the memo line.
 If you would like 100% of your contribution to benefit the exploration process, consider paying by check (or adding an extra 2.3% to your online contribution to defray the PayPal fee).

 - Zoning Town Hall Summary and Q&A, April 13, 2017 web post

 - Community acceptance is required for HD, November 2016 statement

 - HD Town Hall #3 Summary and Q&A, October 15, 2016 web post